-From the carpark follow the nature walk through the forest of silver beech and podacarp species: matai, miro, kahikatea and rimu.
+From the carpark follow the nature walk through the forest of silver beech and podocarp species: matai, miro, kahikatea and rimu.
 Keep an eye out for the birdlife too, including kārearea/New Zealand falcon, kererū/wood pigeon and kea.

-Adverse weather: The weather can change rapidly in New Zealand.
+The weather can change rapidly in New Zealand.
 Hypothermia is a real risk even in summer.
-Be prepared by having warm, windproof clothing and the appropriate footwear.
+Be prepared by having warm, waterproof, windproof clothing and the appropriate footwear.
 Whiteout conditions caused by snow or low cloud may be present.
 Check the Mount Aspiring National Park weather forecast – NIWA website.

 Be avalanche alert: This area has terrain that can produce avalanches that cross the track, usually from May into November.
 View avalanche information.